We have received your inquiry and our staff will shortly be in contact with you.

 Day 6: Mid Wales > Cardiff

-Today you can spend time on the West coast of Wales, visiting first the bustling market town of Aberystwyth.
-Spend some time exploring the town and taking the train up Constitution Hill where you can be offered fantastic views of the bay and the castle ruins.
+Today you can spend time on the west coast of Wales, visiting first the bustling market town of Aberystwyth.
+Spend some time exploring the town.
+Why not takw the train up Constitution Hill where you can be offered fantastic views of the bay and the castle ruins?
 Just down the coast you can find picturesque Aberaeron, a pretty harbour town that offers breathtaking views of Cardigan Bay.
-Da Mhile distillery, a producer of artisan organic spirits including ‘Botanical Gin’ and ‘Seaweed Gin’ is on the way and you can book a guided tour of the distillery, learning about the process along the way.
-The Ceredigion Food Trail is also incredibly popular and could be followed in this area!
-Continue your journey today on to the Cardiff, the capital city of Wales, where you can spend your final two nights.
+Dà Mhìle distillery, a producer of artisan organic spirits including ‘Botanical Gin’ and ‘Seaweed Gin’ is on the way and you can book a guided tour of the distillery, learning about the process along the way.
+The Ceredigion Food Trail is also incredibly popular and could be followed in this area.
+Continue your journey today on to Cardiff, the capital city of Wales, where you can spend your final two nights.

 Day 7: Cardiff

-This morning you can spend some time in the Capital city of Wales, Cardiff.
+This morning you can spend some time in the capital city of Wales, Cardiff.
 This vibrant city is built around a castle and features plenty of impressive historic buildings to visit as well as handsome parks and gardens.
 Enjoy some free time in the city before visiting Cardiff Castle which stands proudly in the centre.
-From here you could book yourself onto a culinary safari through Cardiff’s thriving food scene – Welsh signature foods, ethnic and continental foods, traditional and street markets and festivals.
-You can learn about the history as you taste your way through the Capital.
+From here you could book yourself onto a culinary walking tour through Cardiff’s thriving food scene – Welsh signature foods, ethnic and continental foods, traditional and street markets and festivals.
+You can learn about the history as you taste your way through the capital.